DoTheEvo/selfhosted-apps-docker/README.md

 ### Images latest tag

-All images are without any tag, which defaults to `latest` tag being used.
+All images are without any tag, which defaults to `latest` tag being used.</br>
 This is [frowned upon](https://vsupalov.com/docker-latest-tag/), but feel free to choose a version and sticking with it once it goes to real use.